If you want a

 be repinning the grey DIS Mustang ignition module connector to match the

 TFI wiring harness of the turbo motor.
+This grey connector will plug into

 Wiring from the top of the t-bird connector: